Los Angeles Angels minor league players: Dylan Jordan

 Dylan Christopher Jordan (born October 15, 2005) is an American professional baseball pitcher in the Los Angeles Angels organization.

 Jordan played baseball at Viera High School in Viera, Florida, and committed to play college baseball for the Florida State Seminoles.
-In his 2023–24 senior season, Jordan posted a 1.32 earned run average (ERA) with 103 strikeouts in 58 1/3 innings.
+In his 2022-23 season as a junior, he recorded a 7-2 with a 0.69 earned run average (ERA), 87 strikeouts and 22 walks in 51 innings pitched.
+Following the season, he was named to the Prep Baseball Report Florida All-State First Team as a starting pitcher.
+In his 2023–24 senior season, Jordan posted a 1.32 ERA with 103 strikeouts in 58 1/3 innings.
 The Angels selected Jordan in the fifth round of the 2024 Major League Baseball draft, the 143rd overall pick.
 On July 18, Jordan signed with the team for a $1.2 million bonus, above the league-recommended slot value of $480,000 for the pick.

+Jordan started his professional baseball career 2025 with the Rookie-Level Arizona Complex League Angels.
+He posted a 3.21 ERA, 1.36 WHIP and 55strikeouts in 47.2 innings at ACL angels, being promoted to the Single-A Inland Empire 66ers.
+He was named California League Pitcher of the Month for August, went 2-0 with a 1.05 ERA in 6 starts, allowing 3 earned runs on 15 hits and 7 walks over 25.2 innings pitched.
+Also he led the league in ERA, WHIP, batting average against and hits allowed per nine innings.
+He posted a 0.94 ERA with 0.98 WHIP and 30strikeouts in 28.2 innings across 7 starts for the Single-A. Over 76.1 innings pitched between the two levels, he had a 2.36 ERA, 10.0 K/9 rate and .222 BAA, to be named the Los Angeles Angels Pitching Prospect of the Year by MLB Pipeline.